skip to Main Content

 The Pay It Forward program goal is to help women in our community start up or expand a business through a microgrant intended to give a helping hand.
 Each grant will be up to $2,000.
 Awardees are encouraged to “Pay It Forward” when they are financially able.

 “Helping women to succeed and improve our communities advances the mission of Zonta.
-Pay It Forward is one of the many programs our club offers to empower women and girls through service and advocacy,” said Zonta Club of Hilo President Julie Tulang.
+Pay It Forward is one of the many programs our club offers to empower women and girls through service and advocacy,” said Zonta Club of Hilo President Laurie Higashi.

-The Pay It Forward program of the local chapter of Zonta was launched in 2014 with an initial generous donation from Nancy Cabral, a Zonta member and owner of Day-Lum Rentals & Management, Inc. Cabral’s desire was to encourage other women to achieve financial independence and business success.
+The Pay It Forward program of the local chapter of Zonta was launched in 2014 with an initial generous donation from Nancy Cabral, a Zonta member and owner of Day-Lum Realty, Inc. Cabral’s desire was to encourage other women to achieve financial independence and business success.
 Since its inception, many other generous donors have contributed to these microgrants for women entrepreneurs.

 If you have any questions, please email info@zontahilo.org